Produce

 Room Temperature Safety

-Perishable foods should not be left out at room temperature for more than 2 hours.
+Perishable food should not be left out at room temperature for more than 2 hours.
 If the ambient temperature is above 90°F (32°C), the limit is 1 hour.

 Expert Tips